Emery, Utah: Settlement

 Several miles south, on Quitchupah Creek, several families were trying to homestead on land that was more barren than Muddy Creek.
 In the 1870s, Brigham Young called on several families from Sanpete County to settle on Muddy Creek.
 Most of the first homes on Muddy Creek were called a dugout.
 It was a room dug in the side of a hill or the bank of a wash.
 The front was very crude, sometimes the only door being a blanket hung over the opening, or a rough wooden door, hung with leather hinges.
 The windows were small openings made in the front wall and covered with heavy greased paper or white canvas.
 Each had a fireplace in one end, which served for heat, cooking and light.
 The heat from the fire made the dugout unbearably hot in summer, so then the cooking was done on an open fire outside.
 The roof of the dugout was made of poles, covered with willows and dirt.
 These roofs served well in dry weather, as they were warm and kept out the wind.
 However, they leaked badly in stormy weather.
-Another great inconvenience of these roofs was the fact that they were a home for snakes, rats, mice and spiders.
+Another great inconvenience of these roofs was that they were a home for snakes, rats, mice and spiders.
 The floors were usually dirt or sometimes rock.

 During the years from 1882 to 1885 quite a number of families moved into the Muddy Creek area.
 A few of them were Jedediah Knight, Joseph Nielson, Pleasant Minchey, Frank Foote, Charley and Ammon Foote, George Merrick, Oscar Beebe, Orson Davis, Heber C. K. Petty, Sr., Joseph Evans, Rasmus Johnson, Carl Magnus Olsen, Peter Nielson, Peter Hansen, Heber Broderick, Peter Christensen, George A. Whitlock, Peter Victor Bunderson, Rasmus Albrechtsen, Christian A. Larsen, Lafe Allred, Hyrum Strong, Peter Jensen, Isaac Kimball, William George Petty, Niels Jensen, Wiley Payne Allred, Andrew C. Anderson, Stephen Williams and David Pratt.
 Most of these families were Danish immigrants.
 By 1885, it was determined that the canyon itself was not wide enough for many farms and that more fertile land lay to the south of the Muddy.

 The settling of this land required bringing the waters of Muddy Creek through a tunnel that took nearly three years to dig.
 With no trained engineering assistance, the settlers made their calculations, started from opposite sides of the hill, dodged numerous cave-ins of the treacherous Mancos shale, maintained the correct level inside the tunnel, and connected both tunnels nearly perfectly.